A Visual Guide to React Rendering - useCallback

 changes and return the updated function with the latest lexical scope.

-But now we are back when we started.
+But now we're back where we started.
 The Child keeps re-rendering because the handler changes every time the count changes.
-To solve that, we can use functional updates.
+To solve this, we can use functional updates.

 Functional updates